- Search The Registry

 Melvin Van Peebles

 *Melvin Van Peebles was born on this date in 1932.
-He is a Black artist, author, film actor, director and producer.
+He was a Black artist, author, film actor, director, and producer.

 As a businessman, Van Peebles also worked on Wall Street as a trader at the American Stock Exchange.
 Though initially planning to partake for just six months, he instead spent several successful years on Wall Street, even penning an investing how-to book Bold Money: A New Way to Play the Options Market (1986) and forming his own municipal bonds firm, Van Peebles and Hayes Municipal Securities, in 1987.

 Other Van Peebles acting credits include "O.C. & Stiggs" (1987) and "Jaws: The Revenge" (1987) "Sonny Spoon" (NBC, 1988), "Identity Crisis" (1989) "Boomerang" (1992), and "Posse" (1993) "Tales of Erotica" (1994) and "Panther" (1995).
 In 2003, Van Peebles made a cameo appearance as Sweetback in "The Hebrew Hammer."
 He was next to the subject of director Joe Angio's documentary "How to Eat Your Watermelon in White Company (and Enjoy It)" (2005).
 After a prominent supporting role in "Blackout" (BET, 2008).
 He moved on to co-directed "Gang in Blue" (1996) "Classified X" (1998), "Le Conte du Ventre Plein" (2000), and "Confessions of an Ex-Doofus-Itchyfooted Mutha" (2009).